JanJohansen/FlowCore/README.md

 ### Development Tips

--   Use separate terminal windows for each package (via `start-dev.bat`)
+-   Use separate terminal windows for each package (via `start-dev.bat` or `start-dev.sh`)
 -   Monitor backend logs for CoreDB and flow execution messages
 -   Frontend hot reload works automatically with Vite
 -   Common package changes trigger rebuilds in dependent packages
+-   Use `pnpm --filter <package>` to run commands on specific packages
+-   Database file (`data/db.json`) is tracked in git for shared development data

 ## �📝 Migration Notes